MasonCollett/Woodworks/final/README.md

 ## Future Improvement
 * Backend database with items
+* Selecting an item pulls up an item page
 * Contact Me page submits to an actual email
 * Use templates for header and footer